Help for when you feel stuck in resistance, "I don't want to!" and 'self sabotage'

 In teaching over a thousand students and in listening to their food stories, nearly everyone experiences conflict with their inner rebel.
 It's really, really common – and why I've created this course.

 I understand why this feels hard

-I wanted to understand the push and pull of needs that drove me to food so I could be gentle with myself and find other ways of caring for myself.
+I wanted to understand the push and pull of needs that drove me to food so I could be gentle with myself and find other ways of caring for my needs.
 And I wanted to experience a healthy sense of power and agency.
-These yearnings led me on a path of wondering that eventually become Growing Humankindness.
+This led me on a path of learning that become Growing Humankindness.